Making Decisions

 Outcomes

-Settle — Accept the best solution found, even though it falls below your threshold.
-This is compromise.
-You are getting something toward your objective, but not as much as you wanted.
-This often happens when the deadline is firm and some progress is better than none.
+- This often happens when the deadline is firm and some progress is better than none.

-Pivot to New Objective — Recognize that the search process revealed the original objective was misconceived or unachievable.
-Reframe the problem based on what you learned.
-This is not failure — it is learning.
-The search provided information about what is actually possible, allowing you to set a more realistic objective.
+- This is not failure — it is learning.
+The search provided information about what is actually possible, allowing for a more realistic objective to be set.

-Accept Failure — Abandon the objective entirely.
-This happens when settling would create more problems than it solves, and no better framing of the objective is available.
-Sometimes the rational choice is to do nothing and accept the current state.
+- This happens when settling would create more problems than it solves, and no better framing of the objective is available.

 The distinction between these outcomes matters.
 Settling is choosing an inadequate solution under pressure.
 Pivoting is intelligently reformulating based on new information.
 Accepting failure is recognizing when the cost of any solution exceeds the benefit.